-You’re not flying ANA itself, but merely using its miles to book other partner Star Alliance airlines like United, Air Canada, or SAS that fly nonstop across the pond.
-And you don’t need to worry about how to get enough ANA miles – as an Amex transfer partner, they’re fairly easy to earn from Membership Rewards cards like the American Express® Gold Card.
+You're not flying ANA itself, but merely using its miles to book other partner Star Alliance airlines like United, Air Canada, or TAP Air Portugal that fly nonstop across the pond.
+And you don't need to worry about how to get enough ANA miles – as an Amex transfer partner, they're fairly easy to earn from Membership Rewards cards like the *amex gold card*.

 It's an incredible deal, but booking with ANA Mileage Club miles isn't always straightforward – especially if you're unfamiliar with its rules and quirks.
 So we'll walk you through everything you need to know to pull off business class flights to Europe and back for 88,000 miles.

 Unlike Delta, United, and a growing number of frequent flyer programs with award rates that constantly change based on the cash price of flights, ANA still publishes an award chart.
 That's a good thing.

 Think of award charts as a cheat sheet to determine how many miles it will take for the flights you want.
 In ANA's case, it's based on which regions you're traveling between.
 And the rates are pretty incredible.
 ANA's award chart for its own flights also carves out some incredible pricing for flying between North America and Japan – including a chance to do it in business class for the normal price of economy.